Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Deploy smaller, reversible changes**

-Question 31

-AWS VPC is a component of which of the following overall service categories?
+_Q31: AWS VPC is a component of which of the following overall service categories?_

-Networking and Content Delivery
+**Networking and Content Delivery**

-Question 32
+> Amazon Virtual Private Cloud (Amazon VPC) gives you full control over your virtual networking environment, including resource placement, connectivity, and security.
+VPC can be found under the Networking and Content Delivery category of services in the AWS Management Console

-_An on-premises application requires a consistent, high-speed connection to the AWS Cloud environment that is better than an internet-based connection.
+_Q32: An on-premises application requires a consistent, high-speed connection to the AWS Cloud environment that is better than an internet-based connection.
 Which AWS service can provide this connection?_

 **Direct Connect**

-Question 33
+> Direct Connect is a private (bypasses the public internet), dedicated physical network connection from your on-premises data center to AWS.
+Since the connection is private, it is extremely fast.

-_Which of the following is used to secure Amazon S3 buckets?_
+_Q33: Which of the following is used to secure Amazon S3 buckets?_

 **Bucket access policy**

-Question 34
+> A bucket access policy can be attached directly to an S3 bucket to limit access to specific users

-A company is developing a new web application that has high availability requirements.
-How can the company increase availability when deploying the application?
+_Q:34 A company is developing a new web application that has high availability requirements.
+How can the company increase availability when deploying the application?_
 (Choose 2)

-- Deploy the application to span across multiple Availability Zones (AZs).
+- Deploy the application to span across **multiple Availability Zones (AZs)**.
-- Utilize a multi-Region deployment when deploying the application.
+- Utilize a **multi-Region deployment** when deploying the application.

-Question 35
+> Although deploying applications closer to users reduces latency, this alone doesn't ensure high availability

-_You need to set a number range of EC2 instances to be made available to handle the load for your application.
+_Q35: You need to set a number range of EC2 instances to be made available to handle the load for your application.
 Which AWS service should you use?_

 **AWS Auto Scaling**

-Question 36
+> AWS Auto Scaling will ensure you have the optimal number of EC2 instances to handle your application's load, based on rules you specify.
+The other services mentioned can help distribute load amongst existing resources, but they do not have the ability by themselves to create new resources.

+> Elastic Load Balancing automatically distributes your incoming application traffic across multiple EC2 instances

-_A customer wants access to the full set of Trusted Advisor checks.
+_Q36: A customer wants access to the full set of Trusted Advisor checks.
 What's the minimum support plan they need to have access to?_

 **Business Support**

+> Business Support is the minimum plan that provides access to the full set of Trusted Advisor checks

 Question 37